Biosystems-Analytics-Lab/shellcast/README.md

 ### Run unit tests
 1. Make sure the Python virtual environment is activated.
 2. Make sure the Cloud SQL proxy is started with a Unix socket (run `<PATH TO PROXY SCRIPT>/cloud_sql_proxy -dir=./cloudsql -instances=ncsu-shellcast:us-east1:ncsu-shellcast-database`).
-3. Run the tests by running `python -m pytest`.
+3. Run the tests by running `python -m pytest -v`.
 You should see the test output in the console.
+4. If you'd like to see code coverage information as well, then you can run `python -m pytest -v --cov`.
+You can then also see more in-depth coverage information by running `coverage html` which will generate web pages in the "htmlcov" directory.
+If you open "htmlcov/index.html" in a web browser, then you can click through all of the Python files that were measured and see the exact lines that were run or missed.

 ### Deploy the app to Google App Engine
 1. Make sure that you are signed in and using the correct project (ncsu-shellcast) by running `gcloud info`.